newatoms/guides/set-adword-campaing/reamde.md

 ## Clicks per daily budget

 Search popularity is displayed as "average searched per month" which equals impression.
-Since we will only run our campaign for four days and the cost per click usually is above €2,50 per click, we have no use for more than 24 clicks per day (720 p/m).

 The amount of clicks you can get within your daily budget: [Daily budget]/[cost per click]

 If you know the amount of impressions per click you can calculate the amount of impressions you need to reach your budged.
 Sadly, there is no way to get this info apart from testing with your Adwords campaigns.